wardenevanMU/IT1600MarkdownFinal/README.md

-# 8 Tips for a successful college experience
+# 8 tips for a successful college experience

 > “If I was going to be successful, I had to be successful with myself.
 I couldn’t be successful doing what other people were doing.” - Jay Z